-IF A WARNING LAMP FLASHES
+IF A WARNING LAMP LIGHTS UP

-If an alarm is sounded or a warning lamp starts flashing during operation, park the machine in a safe place and perform the remedy procedures described below.
+If a warning lamp lights up during operation, park the machine in a safe place and perform the procedures described below.

-Warning lamp Lamp name Causes and remedies AW4J007 Engine emergency lamp There is a problem in the engine.
-Refer to the respective warning lamp below.
-AG7J019 Battery charge warning lamp There is a problem with the fan belt or charger.
-Check the fan belt for slack or breakage and adjust as necessary.
-If the lamp continues flashing after maintenance, there is likely a problem with the charger.
-Consult your sales or service dealer for help.
-Refer to "Inspecting and adjusting the fan belt" on page 5-23.
-AG7J017 Engine oil pressure warning lamp A problem has occurred in the engine lubrication system.
-Inspect the engine oil level.
-If the lamp is flashing when the oil is normal or if it continues flashing after replenishment of oil, consult your sales or service dealer.
+Warning lamp Lamp name Causes and remedies Battery charge warning lamp There is a problem with the fan belt or charger. ĖÌ Inspect the fan belt for slack or breakage and adjust as necessary.
+If the lamp lights up even after maintenance, there is likely a problem with the charger.
+Consult your sales or AG7J019 service dealer for help.
+Refer to "Inspecting and adjusting the fan belt" on page 5-24.
+Engine oil There is a problem in the engine lubrication system. □ pressure warning lamp Check the engine oil level.
+If the lamp lights up when the level is normal or even after replenishment of oil, consult your sales or service dealer for help.
 Refer to "Inspecting and replenishing the engine oil" on page 5-17.
-AG7,J018 Coolant temperature warning lamp The coolant temperature is too high and the engine is overheating.
-Refer to "If the engine overheats" on page 6-3. ⊳ AW4J010 Fuel level warning lamp The fuel level is too low.
-Add fuel.
-Refer to "Inspecting the fuel level" on page 5-18.
+AG7J018 Coolant temperature warning lamp The coolant temperature is too high and the engine is overheating.
+Refer to "If the engine overheats" on page 6-3.